VoxLogicA-Project/FM2023-Validation/README.md

 ## Running the tests

+The test may take about 30 minutes to finish on an Intel Core-i9 machine from 2019.
+Ram usage is high (the test machine has 32gb).

 To run the tests, first unzip the file "tools.zip" so that you have a "tools" directory.
 Then run the file runTests.py either directly

     ./runTests.py